readium/annotations/README.md

 ## 4.1.
 Displaying filtered annotations

-Reading systems should enable filtering by colour, highlight mode, keyword and creator.
-For instance, a user can display "blue" annotations only or “teacher” annotations only.
+Reading systems should enable filtering by motivation, colour, highlight mode, keyword and creator.
+For instance, a user can display "blue" annotations only or “teacher” (as a keyword) annotations only.
 Filtering on multiple criteria is a plus.

 ## 4.2.
 Using multiple selectors